 Who should participate

 - Trademark agent trainees (1 year minimum experience)

 - Trademark agents, in house counsel and lawyers looking to update their skills

 - Trademark portfolio managers who wish to increase their knowledge

-EXAMINERS’ REPORTS MODULE - NEW
+EXAMINERS’ REPORTS MODULE

 This Examiners’ Reports: Navigating and Responding to Trademark Objections Module is intended to assist participants with understanding and responding to trademark Examiners' reports on a variety of topics.
 By completing this course, participants will be equipped with the fundamental knowledge required to assist applicants with bringing a trademark application to approval.

 - Understanding the anatomy of an Examiner’s report and identifying deadlines

 - Gaining practical knowledge on a variety of topics to better assist applicants with bringing a trademark application to approval in a cost effective and efficient manner